msm8916-mainline/qtestsign/README.md

 MSM8916/APQ8016 devices with disabled secure boot.

 ## Usage
-[qtestsign] requires Python 3.7+ and [cryptography], a Python module used to generate new CA certificates.
+[qtestsign] requires Python 3.7+ and [cryptography] 3.1+, a Python module used to generate new CA certificates.
-On many distributions this will likely be already installed by default, alternatively you can install it with pip:
+On many distributions this will likely be already installed by default (but perhaps outdated).
+Alternatively you can install it with pip:

 ```
 $ pip install -r requirements.txt